 As management's judgments and significant accounting estimates with uncertainties are involved in the impairment test for goodwill and intangible assets with indefinite useful lives, we determined the valuation of goodwill and intangible assets with indefinite useful lives as a key audit matter.

-We performed sensitivity analyses to assess how the recoverable amount is affected by uncertainties inherent in assumptions for the growth rate of the period beyond the term of the business plan, the terminal growth rate, the discount rate, and others.
+We performed sensitivity analyses to assess how the recoverable amount is affected by uncertainties inherent in assumptions for the growth rates, the discount rate, and others.